swmpkim/SETr_Reserve_Template/README.md

 -   [Current file structure](#current-file-structure)
 -   [Proposed workflow](#proposed-workflow)

 This page and repository is for the scripts as they're modified to work at the Reserve-level.
 The file structure necessarily needs to be different from what I've been doing to wrangle data from multiple reserves.
-It needs to work on other people's computers.
+It needs to work on other people's computers, on their individual datasets.

 Here, my efforts are to construct a standardized file directory that Reserves can use to manage and perform basic analyses on SET data into the future.
 The only folder being tracked here on GitHub is the `R_scripts` folder.